History of Oxford: University of Oxford

 The University of Oxford is first mentioned in 12th-century records.
+Evidence points to magistri teaching here around 1120.
+Scholars here provided monarchs with a pool of talented government employees, and benefices from the endowments of colleges provided royal civil servants at no cost to the crown.
 Of the hundreds of aularian houses that sprang up across the city, only St Edmund Hall (c.
 1225) remains.
 What put an end to the halls was the emergence of colleges.
 Oxford's earliest colleges were University College (1249), Balliol (1263) and Merton (1264).
 These colleges were established at a time when Europeans were starting to translate the writings of Greek philosophers.
 These writings challenged European ideology, inspiring scientific discoveries and advancements in the arts, as society began to see itself in a new way.
 These colleges at Oxford were supported by the Church in the hope of reconciling Greek philosophy and Christian theology.

+As a response to the killing of two students in 1209 by the local townspeople, a number of scholars left the town (some leaving to Cambridge to form a sister university).
+To prevent further troubles, the Papal Legate drew up the Oxford Ordinance in 1214 to grant special rights to scholars which placed them in a privileged position beyond the legal reach of the townspeople.
 The relationship between "town and gown" has often been uneasy – as many as 93 students and townspeople were killed in the St Scholastica Day Riot of 1355.

+Attracted to the intellectual life of the University town, a group of friars (including Agnellus of Pisa) arrived in the early 13th century; the Greyfriars resided on the south part of the medieval town wall while the Blackfriars south of what is now Blue Boar Lane and then to a spot west of St Aldate's.
+It was here that several notable friars would emerge, such as Roger Bacon, Duns Scotus and William of Ockham.
+As the town declined economically in the later Middle Ages, the University gained greater power over the town at the expense of the urban community.
+The University also expanded its landholings and became a powerful employer and consumer of goods and services.